suraj-p-nair/Minesweeper/README.md

   * Added  to the publish job in the GitHub Actions workflow.
   * This ensures the publish step only runs on **branch updates**, not when the branch is first created (which previously caused the wrong commit message to be picked up).

----

-If you want, I can now also add a **small diagram** explaining the BFS flood fill flow, so the logic is easier to visualize.
-That might help when someone new looks at the code later.